-2.1 The consolidated financial statements of the Company have been prepared in accordance with Indian Accounting Standards (Ind AS) notified under the Companies (Indian Accounting Standards) Rules, 2015 and Companies (Indian Accounting Standards) (Amendment) Rules, 2016 based on the material accounting policies of the Parent Company and after translating the reporting currency of STB group i.e. Euro to Indian Rupecs, following the principles for translation of the financial statements of Non-Integral Foreign operations as laid down in the Indian Accounting Standard (Ind AS) 21 viz.
+2.1 The consolidated financial statements of the Company have been prepared in accordance with Indian Accounting Standards (Ind AS) notified under the Companies (Indian Accounting Standards) Rules, 2015 and Companies (Indian Accounting Standards) (Amendment) Rules, 2016 based on the material accounting policies of the Parent Company and after translating the reporting currency of STB group i.e. Euro to Indian Rupees, following the principles for translation of the financial statements of Non-Integral Foreign operations as laid down in the Indian Accounting Standard (Ind AS) 21 viz.
 The effects of changes in foreign exchange rates.
 The Company has prepared its consolidated financial statements on the reporting package of the Parent Company.

-S. No. Name of the Subsidiary Company Nature of relation - or through subsidiaries As at 31 March 2020 As at 31 March 2019 1.
-Sandhar Technologies Barcelona S.L.
-(STB) Parent Company 100 100 Spain Α Breniar Project, SL (BP) Subsidiary 100 100 Spain В Sandhar Technologies Poland sp.
-Zoo (STP) Subsidiary 100 100 Poland С Sandhar Technologies de Mexico S de RL de CV (STM) Subsidiary 100 100 Mexico
+S. No. Name of the Subsidiary Company Nature of relation Ownership in % through subsidian either directly or ries Country of Incorporation As at 31 March 2021 As at 31 March 2020 1:: Sandhar Technologies Barcelona S.L.
+(STB) Parent Company 100 100 Spain A Breniar Project, SL (BP) Subsidiary 100 100 Spain В Sandhar Technologies Poland sp.
+Zoo (STP) Subsidiary 100 100 Poland C Sandhar Technologies de Mexico S de RL de CV (STM) Subsidiary 100 100 Mexico D Sandhar Technologies Ro SRL (w.e.f.
+4 March 2021) Subsidiary 100 ű Romania